Faysal-Ezaz/Project_AWS/6-CloudIntegrations/SNS( Simple Notification Service )/readme.md

   <li>We can send directly into an http/https endpoints.</li>
   <li><b>Notification, Publish, Subscribers</b> are the keywords that refer to AWS SNS in the CP exam.</li>
 </ul>

+SQS-HandsOn.md is the file where the hands on is stored.